Fabulous upcycled DIY wreath ideas

 I felt compelled to include this fun welly boot upcycled wreath.
 It is great fun, found at Homemade modern blog.

 The simplicity of this wood slice wreath appeals to me – my eye is drawn to the age rings in the wood.
 Hoyu can buy ready made wood slices or if you have a few branches you trimmed from the garden you can make your own.
-The tutorial is from Thrifty and Chic.

 Big fans of baseball, then this DIY baseball wreath could be for you.
 Thanks to ReusegrowJoy for the tutorial.